Prayag-Chawla/Prayag-Chawla/README.md

 ## Support

-For support, email chawlapc.619@gmail.com or my linked in.
+For support, email chawlapc.619@gmail.com or my LinkedIn.

 ## Feedback

-If you have any feedback, please reach out to me at prayag.9503@gmail.com
+If you have any feedback, please contact me at chawlapc.619@gmail.com